ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

             config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new FleetApi(config);
-            var shipSymbol = "shipSymbol_example";  // string | The symbol of the ship
+            var shipSymbol = "shipSymbol_example";  // string | The symbol of the ship.

             try
             {